The Devil's Advocate (1997 film): Critical response

-Review aggregation website Rotten Tomatoes assigned the film an approval rating of 64% based on 58 reviews, with an average rating of 6.2/10.
+Review aggregation website Rotten Tomatoes assigned the film an approval rating of 65%, based on 66 reviews, with an average rating of 6.3/10.
 The site's critics consensus states: "Though it is ultimately somewhat undone by its own lofty ambitions, The Devil's Advocate is a mostly effective blend of supernatural thrills and character exploration."
-Metacritic gives the film a weighted average score of 60 out of 100, based on 19 critics, indicating "mixed or average reviews".
-Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.
+Metacritic gives the film a weighted average score of 60 out of 100, based on 19 critics, indicating "mixed or average" reviews.
+Audiences polled by CinemaScore gave the film an average grade of "B" on a scale of A+ to F.

-Roger Ebert wrote, "The movie never fully engaged me; my mind raced ahead of the plot, and the John Grisham stuff clashed with the Exorcist stuff".
+Roger Ebert of the Chicago Sun-Times wrote, "The movie never fully engaged me; my mind raced ahead of the plot, and the John Grisham stuff clashed with the Exorcist stuff."

 In The New York Times, Janet Maslin complimented the "gratifyingly light touch" of using John Milton's name, and special effects with "gimmicks well tethered to reality".

-David Denby wrote in New York that Devil's Advocate was "preposterously entertaining" and predicted it would get viewers debating.
+David Denby wrote in New York magazine that The Devil's Advocate was "preposterously entertaining" and predicted that it would get viewers debating.

 Entertainment Weekly gave it a B, with Owen Gleiberman declaring it "at once silly, overwrought, and almost embarrassingly entertaining", and crediting Pacino for his performance.
 Gleiberman later declared that Pacino had won the magazine's yearly award for Best Overacting.

 Variety's Todd McCarthy declared it "fairly entertaining", displaying "a nearly operatic sense of absurdity and excess".

-Dave Kehr of New York Daily News also preferred Pacino over Reeves, assessing The Devil's Advocate as Faust moved to Manhattan, though disappointed that a "witty undercurrent becomes an exaggerated moralism".
+Dave Kehr of New York Daily News also preferred Pacino over Reeves, assessing that The Devil's Advocate as Faust moved to Manhattan, although disappointed that a "witty undercurrent becomes an exaggerated moralism".
 Critic James Berardinelli wrote that it "is a highly enjoyable motion picture that's part character study, part supernatural thriller, and part morality play".

 In The New York Times Magazine, Michiko Kakutani objected to trivializing Satan, reducing Paradise Lost's vision of the War in Heaven to "an extended lawyer joke".

-The Christian Science Monitor's David Sterritt found it an unsurprising cinematic re-imagining of Faust with Satan a lawyer, but he recognized its message of "the need for personal responsibility", albeit with "more lascivious sex and shocking violence than a traditional 'Faust' rendition".
+The Christian Science Monitor's David Sterritt wrote that it is an unsurprising cinematic re-imagining of Faust with Satan a lawyer, but he recognized its message of "the need for personal responsibility", albeit with "more lascivious sex and shocking violence than a traditional 'Faust' rendition".

+In 2014, Yahoo! named The Devil's Advocate as "Pacino's Most Underrated Film", claiming that "Pacino's hammy devil never got his due", but, "there's something to be said for an actor who can pull off this level of theatrics".

+In his 2015 Movie Guide, Leonard Maltin gives it three stars, finding Reeves credible and Pacino "delicious".

+Scott Mendelson wrote in Forbes in 2015, "I love this trashy, vulgar, unapologetically puritan melodrama more than I care to admit."

+In 2016, HuffPost reported on an online debate over the possible symbolism in the costume design, as Lomax appears in suits that are light in the beginning, becoming increasingly darker as his morality slips away.
+The counterpoint is that this merely reflects his increasing social status.